enBloc-org/kindly/.github/PRIVACY.md

 ## Amendments to This Policy

-Kindly reserves the right to amend this policy at any time.
+enBloc reserves the right to amend this policy at any time.
 The most current version will always be posted on our website.

 ## Contact Us